aidenvalentine/clipnuke-chrome-extension/README.md

 1. Download the zip of this repository.
 1. Extract to a folder on your PC.
 1. Navigate to [chrome://extensions/](chrome://extensions/) and click "Load Unpacked" button.
 1. Select the `/build` directory where you unzipped this extension.
+(Which contains the manifest file).
 ![Chrome Installation](/docs/images/chrome-installation.png)

 ## To-Do